 A machine parsable version can be retrieved in dose yaml format

 Bugs are associated with packages on this page if they carry the usertag "cross-satisfiability" of the user "email@example.com".

 You can get an overview of all bugs tagged like that in the Debian bts

 Hover over a package name with your cursor for architecture and version information.
 Hovering over the arrows in the depchain columns will show the dependency that led from one package in the chain to the next.

 The following is a summary of the full "missing" and "conflict" tables below.
 It only shows the first and last columns of the full tables and only displays the top 10 rows.

-The output is first grouped by the shared conflicting dependency (last column) and then by the shared dependency chains (fourth and fifth column).
-The groups are sorted by the number of packages sharing the conflict in the last column.
-Within each group, the output is sorted by the number of packages sharing the same dependency chains.
+The output is first grouped by the shared unsatisfied dependency (last column) and then by shared dependency chain (fourth column).
+The groups are sorted by the number of packages missing the dependency in the last column.
+Within each group, the output is sorted by the number of packages sharing the same dependency chain.

 For questions and bugreports please contact j [dot] schauer [at] email [dot] de.